leomitd/Getting-and-Cleaning-data---Course-Project/README.md

 ## Output

 **The script will execute all the necessary steps to conduct the data analysis and will produce a cleaned data set called** *FinalTidySet_CourseProject.txt*
-**which contains the mean of both, mean() and std() -standard deviation- variables of the raws files, for each activity and each subject**
+**which contains the mean of all mean() and std() -standard deviation- variables of the raws files, for each activity and each subject**

 # Requirements